rcarver/config/doc/GETTING_STARTED.md

     bundle exec config-init-project

 Check in the files and push it to a remote repository.
 If you're using GitHub, first create a repository in your account.
-Config requires SSH access to the repository.

     git add .
     git commit -m 'initial comit'